 If you manage many servers, switches, and routers, you probably often need to issue the same commands to multiple machines.
-SecureCRT can help make this time-consuming task easier by allowing you to group the sessions in one window and then broadcast commands to all the sessions at once using the chat window.
+SecureCRT can help make this time-consuming task easier by allowing you to group the sessions in one window and then broadcast commands to all the sessions at once using the Command window.

-Sending commands to a set of sessions is a multi-step process.
+Sending commands to a set of sessions is a multi-step process:

-Below, we will walk you through each step of the process.
+Below, we walk you through each step of the process.
 If you have already organized your sessions into groups as outlined in Step 1, you can skip to Step 2.

 The first step is connecting the sessions that will take a common set of commands.
 The easiest way to connect a set of sessions all at once is to organize your sessions in folders and then connect using the Connect dialog.
 Simply select a folder and click on the Connect button to launch all the sessions in that folder.

 An alternate method allows you to quickly group active sessions so that you can issue commands to them.
 If you have a subset of active sessions that you want to broadcast commands to, you can use SecureCRT draggable tabs to group them in one window.

 First, choose a tab, and then right click on the tab and select Send to New Window.
 SecureCRT sends the tab to a separate window.
 Then you can drag as many SecureCRT session tabs as you need into the new window.

 Or, if you already have a group of sessions in a tabbed SecureCRT window, you can drag the tabs you don't want to broadcast commands to into a separate window.